MARION COUNTY

 Notes About Existing Stations...

-Prospect (CHV&T) - Moved one mile from original location.
-Now a restaurant.
-The original location was on Railroad Street between Water Street and Park Avenue.
-This station was located on the west side of the tracks (built across the tracks from the original station).
+Prospect (CHV&T) - This station is now at its third location.
+The original location was on Railroad Street between Water Street and Park Avenue in Prospect.
+This station was located on the west side of the tracks (built across the tracks from the original Prospect CHV&T frame station).
+It was then moved one mile from original location in 1978 to the NE corner of North East and Market Streets (GPS: 40.453187, -83.187561).
+It served as a restaurant until that closed in 2008.
+It was then moved to its current location in Gahanna in April 2011.